 The person who's been through these things and seen the ugliness of their own sin, and seen their own weakness and their own flesh, and seen all the struggles they have, comes out the other side with a better understanding of themselves.
 A greater longing for God, a greater hunger for holiness.
 All of that is good.
 So it's not just a victory.
 It's a victory that we come out better for it.
 We're super conquerors.

-Not only that, but let me give you a second reason we're super conquerors.
-It's because everyone of those things works for us, a far greater eternal weight of Glory.
+Not only that, let me give you a second reason we're super conquerors.
+It's because every one of those things works for us, a far greater eternal weight of glory.
 Ultimately there will be a greater reward.
-Each time we go through those kinds of things which do not separate us from the love of Christ, but refine us, we not only come out better people here and now, but we come out the recipients of a greater reward then and there.
+Each time we go through those kinds of things which do not separate us from the love of Christ, but refine us, we not only come out better people here and now, but we come out the recipients of greater reward then and there.
 And that's the super conquering aspect.
 It's a great thought.
 It's a great thought.

 They don't separate us.
 And who makes it possible?
 It's all through Him that loved us.
 Through Him that loved us.
 He holds on.
 He holds on.
 The bond never breaks.
 It never breaks.

 Paul would himself be killed with a sword of sorts.
-His readers of this Epistle would be men and women whose blood would soak the sands of the Roman amphitheater.
-And they would go to the deaths singing the praises of Jesus Christ, wouldn't they?
-You see, there's no person in the universe that can lay a charge against God's elect and alter the Salvation God has promised, and there's no circumstance that can sever the bond of love that binds together a believer and his Savior.
+His readers of this epistle would be men and women whose blood would soak the sands of the Roman amphitheater.
+And they would go to the death singing the praises of Jesus Christ, wouldn't they?
+You see, there's no person in the universe that can lay a charge against God's elect and alter the salvation God has promised, and there's no circumstance that can sever the bond of love that binds together a believer and his Savior.
 He doesn't let go, and we don't either.

 Now, after affirming that no person and no circumstance could ever, ever, ever, ever take away our Salvation, Paul sums it up.
-Verse 38-39.
-And commenting on this is like guilding a Lilly.
+Verse 38 and 39: And commenting on this is like gilding a lily.
 It's like taking a brush and trying to paint a sunset to add more color to it.
 There's just not much that you can really do, even to explain the wonder of this, but let me give it a try.